tardate/LittleArduinoProjects/Electronics101/BatteryManagement/SingleCellLithiumCharger/README.md

 However, since neither the charge or boost module include any auto-shutdown capability, this means an "always on" configuration.
-I added a [switch](https://www.aliexpress.com/item/32799198160.html) to the battery leads so that I can leave a battery in the holder without it being continually being discharged.
+I added a [switch](https://www.aliexpress.com/item/32799198160.html) to the battery leads so that I can leave a battery in the holder without it being continually discharged.

 Charging: